 Without going into too much detail, it is believed that asthma is usually developed from the 1st exposure to a specific parasitic attack and how the adaptive immune system combats this type of invasion.

 The adaptive immune system is the part of our defence system, which reacts to new infections or attacks from foreign particles, bacteria, viruses, parasites, etc.…

 When our body is attacked for the 1st time from a new infection, the adaptive immune system can take between 4-7 days to become activated against the infection or attack (when activated this takes a much shorter period).
 Then these cells produce memory cells so that these cells are produced quickly every time that the infection or attack occurs from then onwards.

 What is the Difference Between Normal Defense and Asthmatic Defense?

-When a parasite or allergen attacks the host, it secretes fluid (proteins, enzymes and antienzymes) which break down the bond between the skin cells (called epithelium) so that the parasite can gain access to the tissue and then absorb the nutrients from the blood for feeding on.
+When a parasite or allergen attacks the host, it secretes a fluid (proteins, enzymes and antienzymes) which break down the bond between the skin cells (called the epithelium) so that the parasite can gain access to the tissue and then absorb the nutrients from the blood for feeding on.

 Normal Defense to Parasitic Attacks

 In the case of people without asthma, it is believed that the 1st attack by a specific parasite (like dust mites, fungus, etc…) is from a large invasion.